-- Beverages, if provided by the sponsoring group, are permitted in spill proof and/or covered containers only; the clean up of such refreshments by the group or organization is mandatory.
+- Beverages, if provided by the sponsoring group, are permitted in spill proof and/or covered containers only; the clean up of such refreshments by the group or organization is the responsibility of the sponsoring group.
 Alcohol and food are not permitted.

 - Groups or organizations have a choice of five setups for the meeting rooms which must be designated at the time of application.
 Forty-eight (48) hours’ notice must be given for any setup changes.

-- Library personnel are not available to assist any group to rearrange the seating, to carry supplies to and from the meeting rooms, to run equipment, etc. The Library will be responsible for furnishing the necessary meeting space and seating only.
-The Library is unable to provide storage for the property of any organization which meets in either building.
+- The Library is responsible only for furnishing the necessary meeting space, seating, and requested fee-based equipment.
+Library personnel are not available to assist any group to rearrange seating, carry supplies to and from the meeting rooms, operate equipment, etc. The Library is unable to provide storage for the property of any organization which meets in either building.

 - Any group or organization using the meeting rooms will indemnify, protect, and hold harmless the Cook Memorial Public Library District, its Board of Trustees, and staff, for any and all accidents, including personal injury and property damage, and theft, which may be sustained on the premises.

-- Failure to abide by the requirements and regulations set forth in this policy, including vacating the rooms at the time designated on the application or by the time the library closes, will result in a minimum charge of $100.
+- Failure to abide by the requirements and regulations set forth in this policy, including vacating the rooms at the time designated on the application or by the time the library closes, may result in reservations being denied in the future.